Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Introduction

 However, numerous studies have found that MultiNest can perform poorly and unreliably, both in terms of inferring posterior distributions \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I,2021ApJ...918L..28M} and measuring Bayesian evidences \citep[e.g.,][]{2020arXiv201215286A,2020AJ....159...73N,2023MNRAS.521.1184L}.
-One of the challenges faced when using MultiNest is deciding on values for its free parameters.
+One of the challenges faced when using MultiNest, like virtually all Bayesian analysis tools, is deciding on values for its free parameters.
 The most important of these parameters are the number of live points ($N_{\rm live},$ which determines how densely parameter space is sampled) and the sampling efficiency ($\epsilon$, which controls how conservatively the algorithm explores parameter space).
 One can also tune the algorithm's stopping criterion through a tolerance parameter for the evidence (\texttt{tol}), but that is usually of little consequence to the algorithm's performance.\footnote{Unless one's goal is maximum-likelihood estimation: As MultiNest marches higher and higher toward the peak of the likelihood function, eventually the remaining prior volume is so minuscule that the remainder of the evidence integral is negligible, and the algorithm terminates.
-Setting a smaller tolerance value continues iteration until less and less of the evidence integral remains.}
+Setting a smaller tolerance value continues iteration until less and less of the evidence integral remains.
+Regardless, the small number of free parameters in the MultiNest algorithm are an attractive feature, making testing its convergence a straightforward process.}